Bush School of Government and Public Service: Scowcroft Institute of International Affairs

-Mosbacher Institute for Trade, Economics, and Public Policy
+Mosbacher Institute for Trade, Economics, & Public Policy

 The Mosbacher Institute for Trade, Economics, and Public Policy was established in October 2009 in honor of Robert Mosbacher, who served as the US Secretary of Commerce during George H. W. Bush's presidency.
 The organization performs research to offer solutions to policy and economic challenges prevalent both domestically and throughout the world.
 The current director of the Mosbacher Institute is Dr. Raymond Robertson.

 Centers

-European Center
+The European Union Center

 The European Union Center is to support scholarly investigations of public policy in a European context.
-Capitalizing on academic expertise within Texas A&M University, the Center also supports the development of interdisciplinary relationships with a focus on Europe by promoting a better understanding of the policies and issues that influence the transatlantic relationship.
+Capitalizing on academic expertise within Texas A&M University, the center also supports the development of interdisciplinary relationships with a focus on Europe by promoting a better understanding of the policies and issues that influence the transatlantic relationship.

-Nonprofit
+The Center for Nonprofits & Philanthropy

-The Center for Nonprofits and Philanthropy (CNP) focuses on outreach, education, and research on the effective management of nonprofit organizations.
+The Center for Nonprofits & Philanthropy (CNP) focuses on outreach, education, and research on the effective management of nonprofit organizations.
 Its outreach activities include partnerships with Bank of America, United Way of the Brazos Valley, and the Cities of Bryan and College Station to operate programs on volunteerism and leadership in public service.
-The Center offers a variety of workshops, seminars, and conferences, as well as three certificate opportunities: the Certificate in Nonprofit Management, Certificate in Nonprofit Leadership, and Certificate in Social Justice Leadership (launched in fall 2021).
-Dr. William A. Brown directs the Center.
+The center offers a variety of workshops, seminars, and conferences, as well as three certificate opportunities: the Certificate in Nonprofit Management, Certificate in Nonprofit Leadership, and Certificate in Social Justice Leadership (launched in fall 2021).
+Dr. William A. Brown directs the center.

-Grand Strategy
+The Albritton Center for Grand Strategy

 The Albritton Center for Grand Strategy (CGS) defines it as its primary mission to assess the first principles behind American grand strategy.
 The Center adopts a critical approach to grand strategy, taking the view that the United States should seek alternatives to global primacy.
-The Center offers opportunities for Bush School students to study and publish on grand strategy and is affiliated with the John Quincy Adams Society.
-Dr. Jason Castillo and Dr. John Schuessler codirect the Albritton Center.
+The center offers opportunities for Bush School students to study and publish on grand strategy and is affiliated with the John Quincy Adams Society.
+Dr. Jasen Castillo and Dr. John Schuessler codirect the Albritton Center.

 Programs

 Intelligence Studies

-When the Bush School of Government and Public Service was established in 1997, President George H.W.
+When the Bush School of Government & Public Service was established in 1997, President George H.W.
 Bush strongly desired a concentration in intelligence studies as part of the curriculum.
 Professor James Olson has used his lengthy career as a CIA undercover operative to teach intelligence.
 Student interest has been strong, and over 300 graduates have successfully completed the program.
 Today, the program is considered a top school for U.S. intelligence agencies and maintains practitioner expertise from the CIA, FBI, NSA, and U.S. military.

 All students in the Master of International Affairs degree program are required to complete at least two concentrations as part of their degree requirements.
 The Intelligence as an Instrument of Statecraft concentration consists of three courses chosen from an offering of intelligence-related courses.